dietrichl-cyber/dietrichl-cyber.github.io/publications.md

 # Publications

-*Please note that I do not provide titles or pre-prints of manuscripts before they have officially passed peer review and are finally accepted by the publisher.*
+*Please note that I do not provide titles or pre-prints of manuscripts before they have officially passed peer review and have finally been accepted by the publisher.*

 ## Journal articles